HoganMcDonald/forward-motion-cms/src/pages/home/index.md

   title: 'Sarah Sjolund (show-lund), MA'
 fit:
   content: >-
-    So, here's the thing... with therapy, just like most things in life, connection and a good fit matter.
+    So, here's the thing... therapy is like most things in life.
+The connection and fit matter.
 AND...
-These things are subjective; what's 'good' for one person/couple/family, very well may not be 'good' for another.
+These things are subjective; what's 'good' for one, very well could be a shit show for another.

     It's important when deciding to work with a therapist (any therapist) that